FEB-csapat/nebuloo/documentation/en/USER.md

 * Docker Desktop, which can be downloaded from https://docs.docker.com/desktop/
 * Enable use of WSL2
 * Virtualization must be enabled in your computer's BIOS

-## Installation:
-1. The source code of the project can be downloaded by running the following command in the terminal: `git clone https://github.com/FEB-csapat/nebuloo.git`
-2. Run start.sh shell script in the root directory of the project: `sh start.sh`

-If running the script fails, the commands must be runned manually:
-1. `copy .env.example .env` rename file “.env.example” to “.env”
-2. Run `docker compose up` command to start containers
-3. Run `docker compose exec app fish` command to enter the container

-Inside the container:

-4. Run `composer install` command to download Laravel related dependencies
-5. Run `php artisan key:generate` command to generate the key required for the API
-6. Run `php artisan migrate:fresh --seed` command to run database migrations and seeders
-7. Run the `npm install` command to download Vue-related dependencies

-Finally, to run the Vite live server, you need to run the `npm run dev` command, after which the website can be accessed at https://localhost:8881

 # Operation of the website